KaiYuanC/Science-Centre-Membershi-Java/README.md

 * Import/export members information from/to a file for backup.
 * Include access restrictions to modifications.
 * Operate with a graphical user interface.

+To see a demonstration of the program, please checkout the video demo file Membership_Management_Demonstration.mp4 To see a detailed UI explaination, please checkout file Membership_Management_UI.pdf